Greater Orlando

-The Orlando metropolitan area (officially, for U.S. census purposes, the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area) is an inland metropolitan area in the central region of the U.S. state of Florida.
+The Orlando metropolitan area (officially, for U.S. census purposes, the Orlando–Kissimmee–Sanford, Florida metropolitan statistical area, MSA) is an inland metropolitan area in the central region of the U.S. state of Florida.
 Its principal cities are Orlando, Kissimmee, and Sanford.
-The U.S. Office of Management and Budget defines it as consisting of the counties of Lake, Orange (including Orlando), Osceola, and Seminole.
+The U.S. Office of Management and Budget defines it as consisting Lake, Orange (including Orlando), Osceola, and Seminole counties.

 According to the 2020 U.S. census, the population of Greater Orlando is 2,673,376, an increase of nearly 540,000 new residents between 2010 and 2020.

-By population, it is the third-largest metropolitan area in Florida, the seventh-largest in the southeastern United States, and the 22nd largest in the United States.
+By population, it is the third-largest metropolitan area in Florida, the seventh-largest in the Southeastern United States, and the 22nd-largest in the United States.
 The MSA encompasses 4012 sqmi of total area (both land and water areas).

 Definitions

-The Orlando–Kissimmee–Sanford MSA is further listed by the U.S. Office of Management and Budget as part of the Orlando–Lakeland–Deltona, Florida Combined Statistical Area (CSA).
-This includes the Deltona–Daytona Beach–Ormond Beach (Volusia and Flagler counties), Lakeland-Winter Haven (Polk County), and Wildwood-The Villages (Sumter County) MSAs.
+The Orlando–Kissimmee–Sanford MSA is further listed by the U.S. Office of Management and Budget as part of the Orlando–Lakeland–Deltona, Florida combined statistical area (CSA).
+This includes the Deltona–Daytona Beach–Ormond Beach (Volusia and Flagler Counties), Lakeland-Winter Haven (Polk County), and Wildwood-The Villages (Sumter County) MSAs.
 As of the 2010 census, the Combined Statistical Area population was 3,447,946, with a 2018 estimate at 4,096,575.

-The MSA was first defined in 1950 as the Orlando Standard Metropolitan Area, consisting solely of Orange County.
+The MSA was first defined in 1950 as the Orlando standard metropolitan area, consisting solely of Orange County.
 Seminole County was added to the MSA in 1959, Osceola County in 1973, and Lake County in 1992.
 The name was changed to Orlando–Kissimmee MSA in 2004, and to Orlando–Kissimmee–Sanford MSA in 2009.